vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ## Understand the idea of Hub Flows

 To build a Hub Flow, you use the Peakboard Designer.
 And to host and run a Hub Flow, you use Peakboard Hub.
-Before you build a Flow, you must first connect Peakboard Designer to a Peakboard Hub instance.
+Before you build a Hub Flow, you must first connect Peakboard Designer to a Peakboard Hub instance.

 Starting with Peakboard Designer version 4, there's a new project type called a *Flow project*:

 ![image](/assets/2025-07-07/005.png)

-A Flow project doesn't have screens, because Flows don't have UIs.
+A Flow project doesn't have screens, because Hub Flows don't have UIs.
 But, Flow projects do share many similarities with regular Designer projects:
-* Flow projects use data sources and data flows to retrieve and process data from connected systems.
+* Flow projects use data sources and dataflows to retrieve and process data from connected systems.
 * Flow projects use functions (either with LUA code or with Building Blocks) for complex application logic
-* Flow projects use Flows to coordinate actions and to control the application.
-So in a Flow project, you always need a Flow needed to execute a data source, a data flow, or a function.
+* Flow projects use Hub Flows to coordinate actions and to control the application.
+So in a Flow project, you always need a Hub Flow needed to execute a data source, a dataflow, or a function.
-  Unlike standard Designer projects, data sources and data flows are not executed automatically.
+  Unlike standard Designer projects, data sources and dataflows are not executed automatically.
 And there are no automatic reload scripts.
-You always need a Flow to trigger them.
-This makes Flows the sole tool for defining and coordinating what a Flow project does and under what conditions.
+So you always need a Hub Flow to trigger them.
+This makes Hub Flows the sole tool for defining and coordinating what a Flow project does and under what conditions.

 The final thing you need to know about is the role of Hub lists.
 You can use Hub lists just like a regular table, to store and read data.
 However, it's very easy to store data in Hub lists, within a flow project.
-There's built-in functionality to store data into Hub lists that come from data sources or data flows.
+There's built-in functionality to store data into Hub lists that come from data sources or dataflows.
 We'll take a look at, later in this article.

 ## First steps with Hub Flows